-The Plastic Free Cayman movement continues to grow.
-This not-for-profit NGO has caught the community’s attention and people are now more than ready to refuse single-use plastic bags, refuse plastic straws, and take reusable water bottles, cups and containers with them to refill and use.
+Wonderfully, the Plastic Free Cayman movement continues to grow.
+This not-for-profit, non-governmental organisation (NGO) has caught the community’s attention and people are now more than ready to refuse single-use plastic bags and plastic straws and take reusable water bottles, cups and containers with them to refill and use.
 Visit www.plasticfreecayman.com or email firstname.lastname@example.org to learn more about the movement and about ways to get involved.

 The National Trust

 The National Trust for the Cayman Islands has been protecting the future of Cayman’s heritage and environment since 1987.
 The Trust is a not-for-profit NGO created to preserve the history and biodiversity of the Cayman Islands.
 The Trust runs environmental, historical and educational programmes including the Mission House, Blue Iguana Conservation, guided nature walks of the Mastic Trail and volunteer projects.
 Being a member allows you access to voting privileges at general meetings.
 Other perks include priority booking on local tours, discounts on local Trust events, and much more.

 Cayman Eco is a non-profit organisation dedicated to inspiring knowledge about climate change, preserving our environment and finding sustainable solutions in the Cayman Islands.
 Their organisation keeps the Cayman public informed of new initiatives, current issues affecting our environment, as well as charitable events such as regular beach clean-ups and educational seminars.
 Their website also provides a wealth of news-related and educational resources, such as information about 'Climate Science', global climate change, recycling strategies in Cayman and more.